 Funding

-At Shetland UHI we understand that being able to fund your education is important.
+At UHI Shetland we understand that being able to fund your education is important.
 It is a key consideration when deciding to study and can be a concern for many students.

 There are a number of different funding options available, depending on the mode of study and which course you choose to study.